manorajesh/pyprism/proposal.md

 ## Tech List

 No external libraries are planned for this project other than the `cmu_graphics` library and Python 3.\*.
-Possibly **numpy** for performance optimization.

 ## Storyboard